 It’s More Than Volume

 It’s important to note that your content is competing with pages that are already ranked.
 A new post needs to be clearer and more useful than what’s already out there.
 Basically, you need to outwrite what already exists.
-You need to deliver content that’s more powerful and more practical to push the other content down in the rankings.
+You need to deliver more powerful and practical content to push the other content down in the rankings.

 PRO TIP: Enter your selected keywords into Google or Ubersuggest.
 Go to the pages that rank on the first page.
 Read what they have and analyze their content.
 Using the resulting insights, craft blog content that’s better, that’s more useful than their content.

-Content Structure is Important for Small Business Blog Posts that Rank
+Content Structure is Important for Posts that Rank

 Do you remember your school days when the teacher assigned a term paper or an essay?
 Students were taught to plan these projects using an outline.
 This made the paper easier to write, read, and digest.

-WORD COUNT: Along with an outline, teachers often requested a specific word or page count.
+WORD COUNT: Teachers often requested a specific word or page count along with an outline.
 Authors should have a general idea about the length of their posts before getting started.
 In the past, search engines were giving more attention to articles in the 500-700 word range, but according to recent statistics, lengthier posts are getting more online love these days.

 PRO TIP: Make sure the content is useful and refrain from using “fluff” to reach your word count.
 Google, other search engines, and readers alike will quickly look the other way when recognizing unnecessary and useless information.